MJaloui/Game-Day-Notifications/VisualStepsHere.md

 &nbsp;

 ### 32. Enter a name for the role (e.g., gd_lambda_role), add a description if you wish, review everything, and click "Create Role".
+ - Copy and save the ARN of the role for use in the Lambda function.

 ![image](https://github.com/user-attachments/assets/23b2ea6d-aac8-45ab-8ece-583e0de21710)
 ![image](https://github.com/user-attachments/assets/9be51ee1-3648-4979-8231-440d9de041f7)